civican/legisinfo/42-1/bills/C-68/bill_text.md

     the work, undertaking or activity is carried on in accordance with the regulations;

-    the work, undertaking or activity is carried on in accordance with a permit issued under subsection 35.1(2), in the case of a designated project; or
+    the work, undertaking or activity is carried on in accordance with a permit issued under subsection 35.1(3), in the case of a work, undertaking or activity that is part of a designated project and that is designated by the Minister under subsection 35.1(2); or

     the work, undertaking or activity is a prescribed work, undertaking or activity under paragraph 35.2(10)(a) or belongs to a prescribed class of works, undertakings or activities under that paragraph, as the case may be, and carried on in an ecologically significant area in accordance with an authorization issued under subsection 35.2(7).